edelstone/material-palette-generator/README.md

 ## What is this?

-This is a clone of the official Material Design palette generator.
+This is a (modified) clone of the official Material Design palette generator.
 It does a couple things:

 1. Builds you a full color palette from a given hex color, based on Material Design standards
 2. Provides you with complementary colors based off your primary color

 ## Why is this?

-The official Google color palette tool [is embedded and buried deep within their docs](https://material.io/design/color/the-color-system.html#tools-for-picking-colors) and they hid it from search engines, making it difficult to discover and use.
+The official Google palette generator [is embedded and buried deep within their Material docs](https://material.io/design/color/the-color-system.html#tools-for-picking-colors).
+Since it's an inline tool, they also hid it from search engines, making it difficult to discover or bookmark.

-So I forked it and published my own with some minor improvements.
-I did not change the way colors are derived.
+To make it a little easier to use and to preserve it for our own documentation, we forked it and added some minor improvements.
+We did not change the way colors are derived.

-There are [similar tools out there](http://mcg.mbitson.com), but they get the shades wrong.

-If you're wondering, the color output matches that produced in the [Material Theme Editor for Sketch](https://material.io/tools/theme-editor/), so it's a good companion for that.
+The color output matches that produced in the [Material Theme Editor for Sketch](https://material.io/tools/theme-editor/), so it's a good companion for that.

 ## Credits

 - Most of this is copyright Google Inc. If you do anything with their code, please maintain the licenses they indicate at the top of the large files.
-- You can use any of my additions without credit, except...
+- You can use any of our modifications without credit, except...
 - Favicon image courtesy of [Roundicons](https://roundicons.com/) and pulled from [flaticon.com](https://flaticon.com).
 If you reuse it, please continue to credit the creator.

+## About us

+[Kuali](https://kuali.co) is a software company that serves the higher education space.
+[We're hiring](https://jobs.kuali.co)!